 As this is a new and rapidly evolving field of research, the documentation is still being developed.
-This section of the DTP Computational Physiology module will be largely be taught using powerpoint slides that will be made available on the day.
+This section of the DTP Computational Physiology module will be largely be taught using powerpoint slides that are available here.

 Some references that are relevant to this work are given here for convenience.